Semiparametric bivariate extreme-value copulas: Method

-Under certain conditions, the inverse mapping $M^{-1}$ transforms the graph of a Pickands function, $\left\{ (t, A(t)) \ | \ t \in [0, 1] \right\}$, into the graph of a 2-monotone function $W$ defined on $[0, 1]$ and satisfying $W(0) = 1$ and $W(1) = 0$.
-Here, 2-monotone stands for non-increasing and convex~\cite{McNeil2009, Charpentier2014}.
-Such a $W$ can be more easily modelled than the original Pickands function, as we will see.
-The transition from one to another is depicted in figures~\ref{fig:pickands} and~\ref{fig:williamson}.
+\end{multicols} Under certain conditions, the inverse mapping $M^{-1}$ transforms the graph of a \gls{pf}, $\left\{ (t, A(t)) \ | \ t \in [0, 1] \right\}$, into the graph of a 2-monotone function $W$ defined on $[0, 1]$ and satisfying $W(0) = 1$ and $W(1) = 0$.
+Here, 2-monotone stands for non-increasing and convex~\cite{McNeil2009, Charpentier2014}. \figurename~\ref{fig:pickands-and-williamson} shows the transition from one to the other.
 Note that for a twice differentiable function $W$ with the above boundary constraints, 2-monotonicity is equivalent to $W'(x) \leq 0$ and $W''(x) \geq 0$, for all $x \in (0, 1)$.
-This smoothness assumption simplifies the demonstration of the following proposition.

 \begin{proposition} \thlabel{prop:A-W-equivalence} Let all the upcoming functions be twice differentiable on $(0, 1)$.
-By means of~\eqref{eq:affine-map} and its inverse~\eqref{eq:affine-map-inverse}, there is a one-to-one correspondence between Pickands functions $A$ satisfying $A(t) > 1 - t$, for all $t \in (0, 1/2]$, and 2-monotone functions $W$ defined on $[0, 1]$ and satisfying $W(0) = 1$, $W(1) = 0$.
+By means of~\eqref{eq:affine-map} and its inverse~\eqref{eq:affine-map-inverse}, there is a one-to-one correspondence between \glspl{pf} $A$ satisfying $A(t) > 1 - t$, for all $t \in (0, 1/2]$, and 2-monotone functions $W$ defined on $[0, 1]$ and satisfying $W(0) = 1$, $W(1) = 0$.
 Namely, $A$ can be obtained from $W$ as

 and conversely, $W$ from $A$, as